gohugoio/hugo/content/getting-started/installing.md

 * [Git][installgit]
 * [Go (latest or previous version)][installgo]
-* [govendor][]

 #### Vendored Dependencies

-Hugo uses [govendor][] to vendor dependencies, but we don't commit the vendored packages themselves to the Hugo git repository.
-Therefore, a simple `go get` is *not* supported because the command is not vendor aware. *You must use `govendor` to fetch Hugo's dependencies.*
+Hugo uses [dep][] to vendor dependencies, but we don't commit the vendored packages themselves to the Hugo git repository.
+Therefore, a simple `go get` is *not* supported because the command is not vendor aware.

+The simplest way is to use [mage][] (a Make alternative for Go projects.)

 #### Fetch from GitHub

 {{< code file="from-gh.sh" >}}
-go get github.com/kardianos/govendor
+go get github.com/magefile/mage
-govendor get github.com/gohugoio/hugo
+go get -d github.com/gohugoio/hugo cd $HOME/go/src/github.com/gohugoio/hugo
+mage vendor
-go install github.com/gohugoio/hugo
+mage install
 {{< /code >}}

-`govendor get` will fetch Hugo and all its dependent libraries to `$GOPATH/src/github.com/gohugoio/hugo`, and `go install` compiles everything into a final `hugo` (or `hugo.exe`) executable inside `$GOPATH/bin/`.

 {{% note %}}
 If you are a Windows user, substitute the `$HOME` environment variable above with `%USERPROFILE%`.